-Along with her work in education, Miller is a licensed real estate broker and vice chairman of her family’s company, Henry S. Miller Companies, in Dallas.
+Along with her work in education, Miller is a licensed real estate broker and chairman of her family’s company, Henry S. Miller Companies, in Dallas.

 Miller is a graduate of the public schools in Dallas, earning a Bachelor of Science degree from Southern Methodist University and a Master of Science in Reading from Texas A&M University-Commerce, formerly East Texas State University.